dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     ```

 *   A declaration implements another declaration, and the other
-    declaration itself, or any of its super-declarations,
+    declaration itself, or any of its super-declarations, are marked
-    are marked `base` and are not from the first declaration's
+    `base` or `final` and are not from the first declaration's
     library _(with some exceptions for platform libraries)_.

     _(You can only implement an interface if *all* `base` or `final`